tolarewaju3/eda-servicenow/README.md

 **40% of IT help desk time go towards password related tasks**, such as resetting employee's forgotten passwords.
 While employees wait, productivity stalls, costing money on both ends—IT resolving the issue and employees stuck in limbo.

-**Enter Event-Driven Ansible.** It automates responses to events, like password reset tickets, saving time and money instantly.
+**Enter Event-Driven Ansible.** It automates responses to events, like password reset tickets, saving time and money.

 ## The Architecture